 At FROM, we work with many large enterprises on their digital initiatives.
 Within these companies, there are often many different divisions and functional groups creating properties for web, social, and mobile, and thus there is the potential for problems such as:

-- Inconsistent branding and user experience across different digital platforms that target the same customer.
+- Inconsistent branding and user experience across different properties that target the same customer.
 Impact: at best this is an inconvenience to users and at worst it damages the brand, making it look like the left hand doesn't know what the right hand is doing.

 In our business we have regularly seen three main types of conflicts: